Field Experiences

 Mount Vernon Square Historic District

-Along the way, explore the sites and stories of faith communities, urban renewal, racial justice, and 19th-century architecture repurposed for the modern era.
+Along the way, attendees explored the sites and stories of faith communities, urban renewal, racial justice, and 19th-century architecture repurposed for the modern era.

 Carnegie Library on Mt Vernon Square, DC | © Barry Winiker / The Image Bank / Getty Images